eProsima/vulcanexus/docs/rst/tutorials/cloud_tutorial.rst

 Once all these components are up and running, communication should have been established between the talker and listener nodes, so that messages finally manage to reach the listener pod and get printed in its ``STDOUT``.

-Feel free to interchange the locations of the ROS nodes by slightly modifying the provided configuration files, hosting the talker in the *K8s* cluster while the listener runs in our LAN.
+Feel free to interchange the locations of the ROS nodes by slightly modifying the provided configuration files, hosting the talker in the *K8s* cluster while the listener runs in the LAN.